glurp/DDS-Checklist/README.md

 ### Checklist Linux

 1. Kernel tuning if using multiple participant on same host.
-Here a exemple with CENTOS7, 100 participants) :
+Here a example with CENTOS7, 100 participants) :

    > sysctl -w kernel.shmmax=173741824
    >